Week 8 – Let’s Go Fishing

 Seafood, which includes all fish and shellfish, is an excellent source of protein and is low in saturated fat and calories.
 But it is the content of the omega -3 fatty acids that has attracted most of the attention.
 These heart healthy fats may help prevent irregular heartbeats and blood clots, reduce chronic inflammation, and help lower triglycerides and blood pressure.
 The best seafood sources are fatty fish such as salmon, anchovies, herring, sardines, trout, and mackerel.

 Most of the seafood sold in stores has been frozen.
 “Fresh” may sound like it would be better but seafood can be as much as 9 days old and still be considered “fresh”.
 Many fish and shellfish are flash-frozen a few hours or even minutes after the catch or harvest and shipped frozen.
 Flash-freezing takes less than a minute and preserves the texture and flavor.

 Follow the 10-minute rule for all cooking methods except microwaving: Cook fish for 10 minutes per inch of thickness, measured at its thickest part.
-Tuck under any thick edges when baking or broiling.
+Tuck under any thin edges when baking or broiling.